-- (1) Administrative Penalties.
-Any City officer or employee who violates subsection (a) of this Section 4.117 may be subject to administrative penalties pursuant to Charter Section C3.699-13. - (2) Redress for Retaliatory Adverse Action.
-Following an administrative hearing and after making a finding that an adverse action has been taken for purposes of retaliation, the Ethics location that is conspicuous and accessible to City contractors and employees of City contractors.

-Commission may, subject to the Charter's budgetary and contracting provisions, order the cancellation of retaliatory adverse action taken against a City contractor or employee of a City contractor. - (d) NOTICE OF WHISTLEBLOWER PROTECTIONS.
-The Controller shall prepare, and each
+(1) Administrative Penalties.
+Any City officer or employee who violates subsection (a) of this Section 4.117 may be subject to administrative penalties pursuant to Charter Section C3.699-13.
+(2) Redress for Retaliatory Adverse Action.
+Following an administrative hearing and after making a finding that an adverse action has been taken for purposes of retaliation, the Ethics Commission may, subject to the Charter's budgetary and contracting provisions, order the cancellation of retaliatory adverse action taken against a City contractor or employee of a City contractor.